15. Provisions, Contingent Liabilities and Contingent Assets:

 23. Unclaimed amount of policyholders:

-Assets held for unclaimed amount of policyholders are created and maintained in accordance with the requirement of Master circular on Unclaimed amount of Policyholders IRDA/F&A/CIR/Misc/282/ 11/2020 dated November 17, 2020 and Investment Regulations, 2016 as amended from time to time:
+Assets held for unclaimed amount of policyholders are created and maintained in accordance with the requirement of Master circular on Unclaimed amount of Policyholders IRDA/F&A/CIR/Misc/282/ 11/2020 dated November 17, 2020 and Insurance Regulatory and Development Authority of India (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024 as amended from time to time:

 a) Assets of unclaimed amounts of policyholders are disclosed in Schedule 12 “Advances and Other Assets”, forming part of Balance Sheet.
 Corresponding income on unclaimed assets is shown under “Interest, Dividend & Rent- Gross” in Revenue Account.